 That USB-C port can also be found on the Xbox Series X controller, although Microsoft’s changes are much more conservative.
 For one, a new ‘Share’ button has been added to the center of the controller, hopefully meaning we’ll no longer be digging through menus in the heat of battle to grab a clip.

-The D-pad has also been switched out for a hybrid dish-style input that draws inspiration from the Xbox Elite Wireless Controller to allow more control over complex inputs that you might find in a fighting game.
+The D-pad has also been switched out for a hybrid dish-style input that draws inspiration from the Xbox Elite Wireless Controller.
+That allows more control over complex inputs that you might find in a fighting game.
 There's also new textured grips on the triggers, helping prevent players from slipping in those tense battle royale encounters.
 The general outline of the controller has been minimized too, helping smaller hands feel more comfortable when holding it.

 PS5 DualSense controller vs Xbox Series X controller: features

-The Xbox Series X controller has a nifty feature under the hood that involves sending information from the controller to the console (and the TV through HDMI) more frequently to allow your actions to match up with frames on the screen.
+The Xbox Series X controller has a nifty feature under the hood.
+It involves sending information from the controller to the console (and the TV through HDMI) more frequently, allowing your actions to match up with frames on the screen.
 That shaves milliseconds off of response times and is part of what the company calls Dynamic Latency Input.

-The controller works on the same Xbox Wireless Radio infrastructure of the Xbox One and continues to offer Bluetooth compatibility using Bluetooth Low Energy pairing to make switching devices instantaneous – something that is likely to be very helpful if you’re planning on streaming Project xCloud to other devices you own.
+The controller works on the same Xbox Wireless Radio infrastructure of the Xbox One, continuing to offer Bluetooth compatibility using Bluetooth Low Energy pairing to make switching devices instantaneous.
+That's likely to be very helpful if you’re planning on streaming via Xbox Cloud Gaming to other devices you own.

-This technology, built into the game’s triggers and body, allows players to feel in-game actions like pulling back the string of a bow or driving through thick mud.
+This technology, built into the game’s triggers and body, allows players to feel in-game actions, like pulling back the string of a bow or driving through thick mud.
 It's extremely impressive, and can create some truly amazing sensations that help make games feel more immersive.
 It's down to developers to implement the tech of course, but expect Sony first-party studios to adopt it regularly.